fastapi/sqlmodel/docs/tutorial/limit-and-offset.md

 But don't worry, the database won't throw an error trying to get 3 rows when there's only one (as would happen with a Python list).

-The database knows that we want to **limit** the number of results, but it doesn't necessarily have to find those many results.
+The database knows that we want to **limit** the number of results, but it doesn't necessarily have to find that many results.

 ## Run the Program with the Last Batch on the Comamnd Line